corrode/corrode.github.io/content/drafts/async.md

 With this article, I want to address three different audiences:

 - People who are new to (async) Rust and want to get an overview of the current state of the ecosystem.
 - People who are already using async Rust and want to know my opinion about the current problems and challenges.
-- Library maintainers and contributors to the async ecosystem in the hope that my perspective can be the basis for a discussion about the future of async Rust.
+- Library maintainers and contributors to the async ecosystem, in the hope that my perspective can be a basis for discussion about the future of async Rust.

 ## One True Executor

-An unconvenient truth about async Rust is that [libraries still need to be written against individual runtimes](https://github.com/rust-lang/areweasyncyet.rs/issues/34).
+An inconvenient truth about async Rust is that [libraries still need to be written against individual runtimes](https://github.com/rust-lang/areweasyncyet.rs/issues/34).
 Writing your async code in a runtime-agnostic fashion requires [conditional